aws-samples/amazon-eks-gmsa/eks-deployments/instance-domain-join.md

 aws ssm create-association --name $domainjoinSSMdoc --document-version 1 --targets "Key=tag:aws:autoscaling:groupName,Values=$autoScalingGroup"

 # Validate the association is created
+# The following command will show the status of command.
+If it is unsuccessful, you can
+# check the error message by checking the 'command history' under 'run command' in the
+# AWS Systems Manager Service.
+The output of the command can be checked by clicking on the instance id.
 aws ssm list-associations --association-filter-list "key=Name, value=$domainjoinSSMdoc"
 ```